5 Ways to Monetize Your Video Streaming Business

 One challenge in sustaining this approach is handling massive traffic.
 Because you offer a free service, a lot of users could be hitting your servers.
 That is great, but infrastructure design and implementation costs increase with higher traffic demands.
 Scalability is often neglected especially by start-ups in order to decrease initial costs and time-to-market.
 Thus failing under traffic peaks and quickly losing customer engagement.
 That being said, the freemium model demands careful planning in terms of technology, scalability, and infrastructure.

-We turn towards paid models now and focus on the pay-per-view model, also known as PPV.
+We turn towards paid models now and focus on the pay-per-view video streaming business, also known as PPV.
 It requires users to pay as they consume content.
 A video, for example, will charge the user’s account a fixed amount of money (or credits) each time he views it.
 It is worth mentioning that some more advanced models only charge the user the first time he accesses a media item, or charge subsequent accesses only after a predefined timeout (a day or a week).
 That is done to rule-out possible service interruptions during the first playback and give the user a sense of temporary ownership over the content he paid for.

 The approach demands complex services to authenticate and charge the clients.
 After development, the running costs are no higher than those of the freemium model.